 - ⅔ cup buttermilk* *see notes below for substitution

 - 4 ½ teaspoons baking powder

 - 1 teaspoon salt

-- Cream together butter and sugar in a mixing bowl.
+- Preheat oven to 400°F and cream together butter and sugar in a large mixing bowl.

 - Add eggs, milk and buttermilk* and mix well.
 Add flour, cornmeal, baking powder and salt.
 Mix until combined, trying not to over mix.
 Scoop batter into a greased 9×13 inch pan.